nkrimmel/arxiv-mcp/README.md

      download_pdf("2409.07415v2", "/Users/yourname/Desktop")
      ```

+## Example Prompt

+"Look for the 10 most relevant arxiv papers with the topic of AI in Healthcare and download the Papers as PDF on my desktop."

 ## Project Structure
 - `research_server.py` — Main MCP server and tool definitions
 - `papers/` — Directory where paper metadata is stored, organized by topic